NFTSZ/NFTSZ/README.md

              align="right">
     </a>
 </div>
 Here, I'm just another technology enthusiast.
-I work on some projects in Python and currently, I'm dedicated to learning Java.
-I always seek to expand my programming knowledge even further.
-I started in the field because I often felt the need to obtain tools that I couldn't find on the internet, so I decided to create them myself. <br>
+I work on some projects in Python and am currently dedicated to learning more about other tools, always seeking to further expand my programming knowledge.
+I started in the area because I often felt the need to obtain tools that I couldn't find on the internet, so I decided to create them myself. <br>
-My focus as a programmer is problem-solving and task automation.
-I enjoy new challenges and learning new technologies.
+My focus as a programmer is problem solving and task automation.
+I like new challenges and learning new technologies.

 ---
 <div align="center">